- IoT network segregated from main LAN

 The majority of your Internet of Things devices will probably be connected using WiFi, so we have create a wireless network next.
 Navigate to Settings > Wireless Networks > Create Wireless Network in UniFi.

-You can change the SSID to something that isn’t already in use in your neighborhood to reduce WLAN collision, and apply a WPA2 password.
 Despite us hiding the SSID later, I would strongly recommend adding a password to the network since it is possible to sniff hidden network names using a program such as Wireshark.